-RPT-Brazil hikes mining royalities to ease budget deficit
+CORRECTED-RPT-Brazil hikes mining royalties to ease budget deficit

 BRASILIA, July 25 (Reuters) - Brazil's government unveiled sweeping changes to its mining code on Tuesday, boosting royalties in the latest move to reduce a budget deficit amid a sluggish recovery from the country's worst recession on record.

 Royalties for iron ore will rise to as much as 4 percent, depending on market prices, from 2 percent currently.
-The new rules, effective immediately, include the creation of a new agency to oversee the mining industry.
+The new rules, which will go into effect in November if Congress approves them, include the creation of a new agency to oversee the mining industry.
 (Reporting by Anthony Boadle and Jake Spring; Editing by Brad Haynes)